Partial Recovery in the Graph Alignment Problem: Mathematical description of our problem

 Intuitively, our success in finding a graph alignment should hinge on how similar these two distributions are: if they are too similar for example, then we cannot hope to recover the underlying graph alignment.
 In this direction we introduce a measure of disparity between probability distributions, known as the \emph{Kullback-Leibler} divergence.
 Recall that the Kullback-Leibler divergence between two discrete probability distributions $P$ and $Q$ over $\mathcal{X}$ is given by

 It is always nonnegative and equals zero when $P=Q$ almost everywhere.
 We are now ready to state our theorem.

 \begin{theorem} Let $G_A$ and $G_B$ be two graphs generated via the correlated Erd\H{o}s-Renyi model $(n,q,s)$ with $\pi^*$ selected uniformly at random.
 Let $\alpha \in (0,1)$, possibly dependent on $n$.
 If then, for any algorithm which infers $\hat{\pi}$ from $G_A$ and $G_B$, we have $\p[\beta(\hat{\pi},\pi^*)<\alpha]\rightarrow 1 \text{ when } n\rightarrow \infty.$ In other words, no learning algorithm will be able to infer, from $G_A$ and $G_B$, a permutation $\hat{\pi}$ that overlaps with $\pi^*$ on more than a fraction $\alpha$ of its vertices. \end{theorem} The proof of this result is given in Section \ref{sec:imp} and relies on a generalization of Fano's inequality.
 Theorem \ref{th:lower.bd} is easy to interpret: when $P$ and $Q$ are close, then $D(P||Q)$ is smaller, which makes this condition easier to meet.
 In other words, as $P$ and $Q$ get more and more similar, it becomes harder to recover the graph alignment.
 This is also true as $\alpha$ gets closer to $1$, i.e., when we are trying to recover a more significant fraction of the nodes.

-We compare this impossibility result to the one that features in \cite{cullina2018partial} for almost exact recovery, as it is the result that is closest to ours in the literature.
-As a reminder, \cite{cullina2018partial} state that almost exact recovery is impossible when $nqs=O(1)$.
-In many regimes of $n,q,$ and $s$, it is difficult to compare this result to ours.
-However, in the case where $s$ converges to some constant $s_0 \in (0,1)$ and $q \sim n^{-\beta}$ for some positive $\beta$, they can easily be compared.
-In this case, our condition translates to
+Theorem \ref{th:lower.bd} implies the following corollary, which enables comparisons with \cite{cullina2018partial} and Theorem \ref{th:ub}.